 Cardiff Castle is an imposing city landmark, presiding over the city for over 2000 years.
 It’s a great example of the medieval ‘motte and bailey’ style of the castle and was built in Norman times over the site of a Roman fort, so there’s plenty of history to learn.
 The castle is in the heart of the city, and easy to explore on foot.
 You can take a house tour, explore the castle apartments and see the tunnels within the castle walls which served as wartime shelters during world war 2.
 With a café, gift shop and audio guide available, it’s a great day out for the whole family.
-Entry costs from £13.50 for adults.
+Entry costs £13.50 for adults.

 Be part of sporting history

 Cardiff is famous as a sporting city, with its Principality Stadium being the national stadium of Wales.
-It hosts high profile sports events in football, rugby and boxing, along with concerts and events throughout the year.
+It hosts high-profile sports events in football, rugby and boxing, along with concerts and events throughout the year.
 The stadium was opened in 1999, and stadium tours are available if you want to see what goes on behind the scenes in the players’ tunnel and dressing rooms.

 Hop on hop off an open-top bus

 One of the best ways to get to grips and see the main sights in Cardiff city centre is to join an open-top bus tour.
-With numerous hop on and off stops around the city, the tours take in all the highlights of this historic and vibrant city, including the castle, Principality Stadium, Quays and other major landmarks.
+With numerous hop-on-and-off stops around the city, the tours take in all the highlights of this historic and vibrant city, including the castle, Principality Stadium, Quays and other major landmarks.
 Audio guides are available in many languages, so you can sit back and relax in comfort as you take in the sights.
 Tickets for the city bus tours also include discounted entry to many of the major attractions, so you can get the most for your money.

 Take a Gavin and Stacey tour

-The famous TV programme Gavin and Stacey was filmed in Barry Island, a short distance from Cardiff Airport.
-For fans of the show, a visit to the major locations which feature is a great way to mark your visit to Wales.
+The famous TV programme Gavin and Stacey was filmed on Barry Island, a short distance from Cardiff Airport.
+For fans of the show, a visit to the major locations feature is a great way to mark your visit to Wales.
 Gavin and Stacey’s tours take in all the major locations from the show, including Nessa’s chair in the amusement arcade, Stacey’s home and the Barry Island seafront.

 Visit the Brecon Beacons

 North of the airport is one of the most beautiful National Parks in Wales, the Brecon Beacons.
-This protected landscape has miles of stunning hills, forests, lakes, waterfalls and is a great place to get out in the fresh air close to Cardiff Airport.
+This protected landscape has miles of stunning hills, forests, lakes, and waterfalls and is a great place to get out in the fresh air close to Cardiff Airport.
 There are many outdoor activities on offer in the Brecon Beacons, including guided walks, mountain biking, caving and sightseeing.

-Cardiff has a thriving arts scene, with the Millennium Centre playing host to internationally renowned performers, artists, musicians, opera and ballet performances.
-As the national Arts Centre for Wales, the programme is always full and features learning workshops and educational experiences, as well as performances.
+Cardiff has a thriving arts scene, with the Millennium Centre playing host to internationally renowned performers, artists, musicians, and opera and ballet performances.
+As the National Arts Centre for Wales, the programme is always full and features learning workshops and educational experiences, as well as performances.
 The centre is located on the waterfront of Cardiff Bay and is easily accessible by car and public transport.

 Frequently Asked Questions